 More than 2 in 3 Americans are experiencing financial anxiety,3 and over 50% of employees are more stressed about their finances now than they were during the height of the COVID-19 pandemic.1 Furthermore, only 13% of adults say they are “very comfortable” with their emergency savings.4

-Financial stress is more than a figurative headache – it has a negative impact on your employees’ well-being.
-Financially stressed employees are 11 times more likely to have sleepless nights and seven times more likely to suffer from depression.5
+Financial stress is more than a figurative headache — it has a negative impact on your employees’ well-being.
+It can have a hand in triggering depression5 and other mental health issues.

 Life insurance helps prevent financial stress in the long term – and the short term